FriendlyUser/vuepress-theme-cool-starter/ReadMe.md

 footer: MIT Licensed | Copyright © 2019-present David Li
 ---

+## Disclaimer

+Currently updated to Vuepress theme V1, issues may arise.

 ## ReadMe

 This is an example of how to use the `vuepress-theme-cool` vuepress theme, look into docs for example files.